skipifzero/SkipIfZeroCommon/README.md

 `cmake .. -GXcode`

 ### Windows
-Not yet tested, presumably CMake will generate a Visual Studio solution by default.
+CMake will generate a Visual Studio solution by default, but will not currently build.
+The reason for this is that Visual Studio doesn't support noexcept yet, which is heavily used in this project.

 ## Linking